legacysurvey/legacysurvey/pages/dr8/files.rst

     Number of exposures contributing to each pixel of the stacked images.

 - <AAA>/<brick>/legacysurvey-<brick>-psfsize-<filter>.fits.fz
-    Number of exposures contributing to each pixel of the stacked images.
+    `Weighted average PSF FWHM`_ in arcsec at each pixel of the stacked images.

 - <AAA>/<brick>/legacysurvey-<brick>-image.jpg
     JPEG image of the calibrated image using the :math:`g,r,z` filters as the colors.